codingwatching/SwiftAI/Examples/ChatApp/README.md

 }

-// Same code works with any model let response = try await llm.reply(to: "Hello, how are you?")
+// Same code works with any model let response = try await llm.replyStream(to: "Hello, how are you?")
 ```

 ### 2. Model Availability Monitoring - Understanding `llm.availability`